How is Health and Therapy decided for each individual?

 Are clients supported by staff to attend external medical appointments?

 Yes.
 Anyone with an off-site appointment will be supported by care staff to attend using our specially adapted vehicles.
-On occasions, some service users may require the use of an ambulance to attend appointments, but will be supported by staff for the duration.
+On occasions, some service users may require the use of an ambulance to attend appointments, but will be supported by care staff for the duration of the appointment.

 Will I be notified if anything changes in my child/family member’s health and therapy plan?